Lifting the lid on incontinence in Australia

 - Just 2 per cent performed pelvic floor muscle exercises the recommended three times a day;

 - 55 per cent would never discuss bladder and bowel control issues with friends;

 - 12 per cent would prefer to use products such as pads than seek help

 - Incontinence was most prevalent in younger years, with the average age affected 41 years old.

 Incontinence is more common than many issues that we regularly seek health professional assistance for.

-Continence Foundation chief executive Rowan Cockerell said although incontinence was a common issue, it was disappointing those affected did not think the issue serious enough to seek treatment for, mistakenly considering it a normal part of having a baby or ageing and something you have to put up with.
+Former Continence Foundation of Australia chief executive Rowan Cockerell said although incontinence was a common issue, it was disappointing those affected did not think the issue serious enough to seek treatment for, mistakenly considering it a normal part of having a baby or ageing and something you have to put up with.